-Section 1002.33(7)(c)1, Florida Statutes, states that "a charter may be renewed provided that a program review demonstrates that the criteria in paragraph (a) have been successfully accomplished and that none of the grounds for nonrenewal established by paragraph (8)(a) has been documented."
+Pursuant to Section 1002.33(7)(c)1, Florida Statutes, a school's Charter School Agreement may be renewed subject to a program review and provided that none of the statutory grounds for non-renewal have been documented.

-The Superintendent's Charter School Review Committee has reviewed and analyzed the Charter Renewal Process submitted by The National Ben Gamla Charter School Foundation, Inc., (Ben Gamla South Broward - 5392), and has recommended a renewal of its Charter Agreement.
+The Superintendent's Charter School Review Committee has reviewed and analyzed the Charter Renewal Process submitted by Somerset Academy, Inc., (Somerset Academy Village Charter Middle School - 5002) and has recommended a renewal of its Charter Agreement.